rails/rails/guides/source/active_model_basics.md

 person.to_xml # => "<?xml version=\"1.0\" encoding=\"UTF-8\"?>\n<person>\n  <name>Bob</name>\n</person>\n"
 ```

-From a XML string you define the attributes of the model.
+From an XML string you define the attributes of the model.
 You need to have the `attributes=` method defined on your class:

 ```ruby